32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Thermoplastic

-• Thick, sharp, Tanto-shaped blade is designed for penetration.
+• Thick, sharp, Tanto-shaped blade designed for penetration

 10. Ka-Bar Extreme Fighting Knife 1282